adelenelai/onglai-classify-homologues/README.md

 python nextgen_classify_homols.py -s input/test1_smiles_23.csv -l input/test1_labels_23.csv -ru '[#6&H2]' -min 3 -max 5 -f 3 2>log
 ```

-Successful classification will generate an output directory containing .png plots of molecules (e.g., 1  plot per 1 classified series), a CSV file containing machine-readable information on the classified series, and a TXT file containing a classification summary.
+Successful classification will generate an `output` directory containing the following files:

-Further optional outputs may be created depending on what the algorithm detects (e.g. molecules with no repeating units detected).
-Please see the sample output directories in this repository e.g., `output_test1/` for the example given above.
+1. a TXT file containing the summary of classification results
+2. a CSV file containing 8 columns: `series_no`, `cpd_name`, `CanoSmiles_FinalCores`, `SMILES`, `InChI`, `InChIKey`, `molecular_formula` and `monoisotopic_mass`.
+The first column `series_no` contains the results of the homologous series classification. `CanoSmiles_FinalCores` indicates the common core shared by all members within a given series.
+Columns `SMILES` and `cpd_name` were the original inputs to the `-s` and `-l` flags respectively.
+The remaining columns contain information calculated based on the `SMILES`.
+3. a TXT file of unparseable SMILES that were removed (if all SMILES were parsed OK, then empty)

 ## License